cmsetzer/autocensus/readme.md

 ## Publishing to Socrata

-If [socrata-py] is installed, you can publish query results (or dataframes containing the results of multiple queries) directly to Socrata via the method `Query.to_socrata`.
+If you have publishing permissions on a Socrata domain, you can publish your query results directly to Socrata via the method `Query.to_socrata`.
+This method uses [socrata-py] to upload your dataframe with the appropriate field types, formatting, and metadata.

 [socrata-py]: https://github.com/socrata/socrata-py